cameronMcConnell/cameronMcConnell/README.md

-oh# Hi there, I'm Cameron McConnell! 👋
+# Hi there, I'm Cameron McConnell! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a diverse skill set in various programming languages, web development frameworks, and tools & technologies.
 Below you'll find an overview of my skills and some of the projects I've worked on.